 except as provided in 310 CMR 9.12(2)(c)1., the Department shall presume that any such industrial or infrastructure facility is not water-dependent; this presumption may be overcome only upon a clear showing that such facility cannot reasonably be located or operated away from tidal or inland waters.

-If an EIR is submitted, the findings necessary to overcome the above presumptions shall be based on a comprehensive analysis of alternatives and other information analyzing measures that can be taken to avoid or minimize impacts on the environment, in accordance with M.G.L. c.
-30, §§ 61 through 62H.
+If an EIR is submitted, the findings necessary to overcome the above presumptions shall be based on a comprehensive analysis of alternatives and other information analyzing measures that can be taken to avoid or minimize impacts on the environment, in accordance with MEPA.
 If an EIR is not submitted, such findings shall be based on information presented to the Department in the application and during the public comment period thereon.

-In the case of an infrastructure crossing facility, or any ancillary facility thereto, for which an EIR is submitted, the Department shall find such facility to be water-dependent only if the Secretary has determined that such facility cannot reasonably be located or operated away from tidal or inland waters, based on a comprehensive analysis of alternatives and other information analyzing measures that can be taken to avoid or minimize adverse impacts on the environment, in accordance with M.G.L. c.
-30, §§ 61 through 62H.
+In the case of an infrastructure crossing facility, or any ancillary facility thereto, for which an EIR is submitted, the Department shall find such facility to be water-dependent only if the Secretary has determined that such facility cannot reasonably be located or operated away from tidal or inland waters, based on a comprehensive analysis of alternatives and other information analyzing measures that can be taken to avoid or minimize adverse impacts on the environment, in accordance with MEPA.
 If an EIR is not submitted, such finding may be made by the Department based on information presented in the application and during the public comment period thereon.

-In the case of a facility generating electricity from wind power (wind turbine facility), or any ancillary facility thereto, for which an EIR is submitted, the Department shall presume such facility to be water-dependent if the Secretary has determined that such facility requires direct access to or location in tidal waters and cannot reasonably be located or operated away from tidal or inland waters, based on a comprehensive analysis of alternatives and other information analyzing measures that can be taken to avoid or minimize adverse impacts on the environment, in accordance with M.G.L. c.
-30, §§ 61 through 62I.
+In the case of a facility generating electricity from wind power (wind turbine facility), or any ancillary facility thereto, for which an EIR is submitted, the Department shall presume such facility to be water-dependent if the Secretary has determined that such facility requires direct access to or location in tidal waters and cannot reasonably be located or operated away from tidal or inland waters, based on a comprehensive analysis of alternatives and other information analyzing measures that can be taken to avoid or minimize adverse impacts on the environment, in accordance with MEPA.
 If an EIR is not submitted, the Department shall presume such facility to be water-dependent.
 Whether or not an EIR is filed, this presumption may be overcome only upon a clear showing that the proposed facility can reasonably be located or operated away from tidal or inland waters.

 . . . .